abiacco/htpc-wiki/wiki/video.md

+# Video Setup Guide

+*This page is best viewed with a PC web browser.*

 &nbsp;

 **THIS PAGE IS IN A DRAFT STATE AND UNDER CONSTRUCTION**

 &nbsp;

-# VIDEO SETUP GUIDE

-*This page is best viewed with a PC web browser.*

 ## How do I configure my htpc/media device for video?